-- Main Objective To generate regular returns and capital appreciation by investing predominantly in AA and below rated corporate bonds, debt, government securities and money market instruments.
-There is no assurance that the objective of the Scheme will be realised and the Scheme does not assure or guarantee any returns. - Investment pattern The tentative portfolio break-up of Equity/Debt/Money Market instruments, other permitted securities and such other securities as may be permitted by SEBI from time to time with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short term period on defensive considerations.
+- o Main Objective To provide a reasonable income through a diversified portfolio of fixed income securities such that the Macaulay duration of the portfolio is between 1 year to 3 years.
+However, there can be no assurance or guarantee that the investment objective of the scheme would be achieved. - o Investment pattern The tentative portfolio break-up of Equity/Debt/Money Market instruments, other permitted securities and such other securities as may be permitted by SEBI from time to time with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
 Refer Part II Information about the scheme A. How will the scheme allocate its assets? for more details.